jbstephens/dreamlets/replit.md

-# StoryForge MVP - AI-Powered Bedtime Story Generator
+# Dreamlets MVP - AI-Powered Bedtime Story Generator

 ## Overview

-StoryForge is a full-stack web application that generates personalized illustrated bedtime stories for children.
+Dreamlets is a full-stack web application that generates personalized illustrated bedtime stories for children.
 The app allows parents to define their kids and recurring characters, input story ideas, and generate 3-page illustrated stories with AI-generated text and images.

 ## System Architecture